AdguardTeam/AdguardKnowledgeBase/01.general/06.userscripts/docs.en.md

 ## Introduction

 First, let's get it clear.
 What is a userscript?
 Userscripts (we also call them 'extensions' sometimes) de-facto are mini-programs written in Javascript.
 They modify or extend functionality of one or more websites.
-Many AdGuard users must be already familiar with such userscripts as AdGuard Assistant, Popup Blocker and AdGuard Extra.
+Many AdGuard users must be already familiar with such userscripts as AdGuard Assistant, Popup Blocker, and AdGuard Extra.

 <a name="products"></a>